 How and why were these diseases selected?

-The NJ Department of Health and Senior Services (NJDHSS) received recommendations from several national organizations, such as the Centers for Disease Control and Prevention (CDC) and the Council of State and Territorial Epidemiologists.
-NJDHSS also solicited input from New Jersey organizations and interest groups, such as the Medical Society of New Jersey and the New Jersey Hospital Association.
+The NJ Department of Health received recommendations from several national organizations, such as the Centers for Disease Control and Prevention (CDC) and the Council of State and Territorial Epidemiologists.
+NJDOH also solicited input from New Jersey organizations and interest groups, such as the Medical Society of New Jersey and the New Jersey Hospital Association.

 These diseases were selected because actions must be taken to stop further spread of the diseases OR information is needed to evaluate whether existing control measures are working.